Scene Stealer: The Freebird Finale of The Devil’s Rejects

 Then gun shots.

-That’s how it was left for years- we assume they died heroic – you know what I mean – deaths.
-With news of the new film (Three from Hell), it seems they survived the impossible.
+That’s how it was left for years.
+We assume they died heroic (you know what I mean) deaths.
+With news of a new film, Three from Hell, featuring the characters, it seems they survived the impossible.